CSS Highlight Inheritance has Shipped!

 andHighlightText

-to revert selection back to the platform default. - Augment any existing
+to revert selection back to the platform default. - Use custom properties, which still use the former inheritence model.

 Chrome issue 374528707 may be used to report breakage due to enabling CSS highlight inheritance and to see fixes for the reported cases.